owenpete/owenpete/README.md

 # About me 👋
 Hi, my name's Owen!
-I'm a self taught developer based in Iowa.
+I'm a self-taught developer from in Iowa with a passion for creating with code.
 Nice to meet you!

 ## 🌐 Socials: